Skip to main content

 How does Marion County compare to neighboring counties?

-Marion County's estimated bill of $1,433/year is $20 less than neighboring Sumter County ($1,453).
+The median Marion County tax bill of $1,090/year (Census ACS 2024) is $412 less than neighboring Sumter County ($1,502).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Marion County?

-File a PT-311A with the Marion County Board of Assessors at 100 East Burkhalter Ave., Buena Vista, GA 31803 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Marion County Board of Assessors at 100 East Burkhalter Ave., Buena Vista, GA 31803, within 45 days of your notice date.
+Miss that window by a day and Buena Vista-area owners forfeit the whole year.

 What evidence wins a Marion County property tax appeal?